-In the Model Integrated Relief Programme communication is the backbone of the emergency response operation.
-It makes no difference what information management system is used - although one supported by technology would be most efficient and effective.
-The critical factor is to be able to record, track, prioritise and share information in a standardized manner.
-CDERA is committed in its role as regional inter-governmental agency to provide reliable and timely disaster related information.
-Information systems will be designed and implemented in order to maximise response capacity and coordination.
+In the Model Integrated Relief Programme communication is the backbone of the emergency response operation The critical factor is to be able to record, track, prioritise and share information in a standardized manner.
+The RSTS software is designed to support the recording tracking and circulation of relief supplies between the key entities.

-3.0 LEVELS OF ACTIVATION
+3 LEVELS OF ACTIVATION

 The response to a disaster will be dictated by its type and magnitude and by the Participating State's capacity to respond.
-For this reason CDERA has identified 3 levels of emergency response.
+For this reason CDEMA has identified 3 levels of emergency response.

-3.1 Level 1
+3.2 Level 1

 An incident occurring at a local level in any of the Participating States for which local resources are adequate and available.
-The NDO informs the CDERA CU of the occurrence of the incident and indicates that no regional response is required.
-CDERA CU actions in response to the type of incident will include monitoring, and information sharing.
+The NDO informs the CDEMA CU of the occurrence of the incident and indicates that no regional response is required.
+CDEMA CU actions in response to the type of incident will include monitoring, and information sharing.

-3.2 Level 2
+3.3 Level 2

 An incident occurring at a local level in any of the Participating States for which local resource and response capacity are limited.
-The NDO informs CDERA CU of the occurrence of the incident, advises on the scope of the impact and requests focussed specialised regional assistance.
+The NDO informs CDEMA CU of the occurrence of the incident, advises on the scope of the impact and requests focussed specialised regional assistance.
 A state of emergency/disaster area may or may not be declared.
-CDERA CU actions may include the provision of technical assistance, specialised equipment, emergency funds and support personnel.
+CDEMA CU actions may include the provision of technical assistance, specialised equipment, emergency funds and support personnel.

-3.3 Level 3
+3.4 Level 3

 An impact occurring in any of the Participating States which clearly overwhelms the resources and capacity to respond by the local authorities.
-The NDO informs CDERA CU of the occurrence of the impact and requests that the Regional Coordination Plan be activated.
+The NDO informs CDEMA CU of the occurrence of the impact and requests that the Regional Coordination Plan be activated.
 A state of emergency/national disaster may be declared.

-4.0 POLICY STATEMENT
+4 POLICY STATEMENT